Some users may encounter 5xx-related errors when they use Tablestore. The following table lists the HTTP status codes.

 |503||OTSServerBusy||Server is busy.|

-Table Store provides standard RESTful APIs.
-Due to the uncontrollable network environment, we recommend that you add retry policies for all read/write operations to tolerate network errors to a certain extend.
+Tablestore uses the API that complies with the standard Restful protocol.
+Due to the uncontrollability of the network environment, we recommend that you add a retry policy for all reading and writing operations to respond to network errors for fault tolerance.